strexicious/strexicious.github.io/go-interfaces-are-different.md

 according to Go.
 But it is unlikely that `Airplane` has a method named `Walk`.

 This is how Go interfaces work.
 They are implicitly "attached" to types.
-And so, let us consider again the `pet_adoption` package, and examine a weird quirk of how Go intends for us to use the interfaces.
+And so, let us consider again the `pet_simulator` package, and examine a weird quirk of how Go intends for us to use the interfaces.
 To clarify, the package looks like this with our `Animal` interface better defined now: